 A particular interest for me is comedy and work that thematically deals with identity politics, prejudice, and the lived experiences of the LGBTQ+ community.

 His most celebrated play is A Voice I Cannot Silence which he co-wrote with Ralph Lawson.
 The play was commissioned by the Arts Trust of South Africa and is based on the life and work of poet, novelist and anti-apartheid activist, Alan Paton.
-Its premiere production enjoyed a national tour and won Best New Play of 2015.
+Its premiere production enjoyed a national tour around South Africa and won Best New Play of 2015.

 Greg’s full list of produced works are: